-In this blog I write a lot about the spiritual life, but, you might ask, just what do I mean by that?
-I see the spiritual life as having three components:
+In this blog I write a lot about the spiritual life, which I see as having three components:

 - coming to know yourself